Campus safety and managing emergencies FAQ

 - How does UC Davis deal with students or employees whose problems might get out of hand?

-- At UC Davis, the Student Crisis Response Team and the Faculty-Staff Crisis Response provide immediate and comprehensive response to situations that involve disruption, intimidation or violence.
-The teams develop and implement strategic interventions and help manage ongoing problems.
-Related services include the Campus Violence Prevention Program and Mediation Services.
+- At UC Davis, the Student Crisis Response Team provides immediate and comprehensive response to situations that involve disruption, intimidation or violence.
+The team develops and implements strategic interventions and helps manage ongoing problems.
+Related services include the Center for Advocacy Resources and Education (CARE) and workplace violence information and resources.

 - Does UC Davis publish crime statistics?